mstermigol/Sound/README.md

-# :musical_note: SOUND
+# 🎵 Sound

-Description:

-sound is a music player app that allows you to download and organize your music.
+Sound is a music player that allows you to download music from YouTube and create playlists to organize your music.

-Instructions:
+## 🎛️ Features

+- Download music from YouTube by entering the URL.
+- Create and organize playlists.
+- Play music in the background.
+- Compatible with Android devices.

+## 💡 How to use

+1. Download and install the app on your device.
+2. Start the app and select the "Home" option at the bottom of the screen to see all the songs you have.
-1. To download music, simply go to the "Download" tab and enter the YouTube URL into the app and select "Download".
+3. Select "Download" option at the bottom of the screen then enter the YouTube URL in the search field.

-2. To create a playlist, go to the "Playlists" tab and select "New Playlist".

-3. To add songs to a playlist:

-- Go to the "Home" tab
-- Select the song you want to add
+4. Select the downloaded song in the playlist and press "Play".
-- Select the playlist you want to add the song to

-### Contributors:
+5. Create playlists and add songs to them to organize your music.

+## 🏆 Credits

+Sound would not be possible without the contributions of the following open-source projects:

+- Flutter: A mobile app development framework created by Google.

+## 💻 Contributors

-- Miguel Jaramillo Arenas :musical_score:
+- Miguel Jaramillo Arenas

-### Known Issues:

-- None at this time. :thumbsup:

-Enjoy using sound! :notes:
+## 📜 License

+Sound is distributed under the Noncommercial, No-Derivatives license.
+This means that you are free to use and distribute the app for non-commercial purposes, but you are not allowed to modify or distribute the source code without permission.
+For more information, see the license file included in the repository.

+## 📧 Support

+If you have any questions or issues with Sound, please contact Miguel Jaramillo at migueljaramillo879@gmail.com